baylonp/crypto_project/README.md

 # Crypto_project

 Through this project I aim at explaining few concepts about cryptography I have learnt along the way.
-It is NOT a programming excercise, I am not showcasing my ability in writing C code, it is out of scope.
-What I want to exaplain are few cool concepts I understood while programming.
+It is NOT a programming excercise, I am not showcasing my ability in writing C code (not much, sry) , it is out of scope.
+What I want to explain are few cool concepts I understood while programming using OpenSSL

 ## Project Details